-- Students who have completed at least 30 semester hours of academic credit must have a minimum cumulative grade point average of 2.0 on all attempted work.
+Students who have completed at least 30 semester hours of academic credit must have a minimum cumulative grade point average of 2.0 on all attempted work.
 If transferring from a University System of Georgia unit, students must have exited any Developmental Studies requirements and must have completed any College Preparatory deficiencies.
-Please note that classes taken to satisfy deficiencies are in addition to the minimum requirement of 30 semester hours. - 2.
-Students who graduated from high school within the last five years who have earned fewer than 30 semester hours of academic credit are considered Transfer Freshmen and must satisfy the regulations governing the admission of beginning freshmen and may be subject to those listed in category one above. - 3.
+Please note that classes taken to satisfy deficiencies are in addition to the minimum requirement of 30 semester hours.

+- 2. Students who graduated from high school within the last five years who have earned fewer than 30 semester hours of academic credit are considered Transfer Freshmen and must satisfy the regulations governing the admission of beginning freshmen and may be subject to those listed in category one above. - 3.
 Students who have been graduated from high school five years or more and have earned fewer than 30 semester hours of academic credit must submit a high school transcript or GED.
-These students may be required to satisfy requirements in category one above as well as freshman placement testing.
+These students may be required to satisfy requirements in category one above as well as freshman placement testing. - 4.
+Please be aware that admission to Valdosta State University does not guarantee admission to your intended major.

 As a rule, students entering from institutions which are not members of the Southern Association of Colleges and Schools or other regional associations of equal standing must take examinations on the work presented.
 However, students may be granted the same transfer credit as that accepted by the principal state university in the state in which the credit was earned.
-Necessary adjustments between students' academic work done at another institution and the requirements for their major program at Valdosta

-State University shall be the responsibility of each student and the head of the department of the student's major, subject to the approval of the dean or director of the appropriate College or Division.
+Necessary adjustments between students' academic work done at another institution and the requirements for their major program at Valdosta State University shall be the responsibility of each student and the head of the department of the student's major, subject to the approval of the dean or director of the appropriate College or Division.